jkelvie/ClassicMovieMusts/README.md

 | ASK_REFRESH_TOKEN | The ASK CLI refresh token - can be found under ~/.ask/cli_config (CI ONLY)
 | AWS_ACCESS_KEY_ID | The AWS access key ID (CI ONLY)
 | AWS_SECRET_ACCESS_KEY | The AWS secret access key (CI ONLY)
-| CI | Set to true if this script is being run in a CI environment
+| CI | Set to true if this script is being run in a CI environment (CI ONLY)
 | FUNCTION_NAME | The name of the Lambda function to deploy to (also can be an HTTPS url - see below for more info) |
 | INVOCATION_NAME | The invocation name for the skill |
 | LAMBDA_ARN | The full Lambda ARN |